nielsdoorn/nielsdoorn.github.io/index.md

 title: "Home"
 ...

-## Niels Doorn, Ph.D. student in Computer Science Education (CSEd)
+## Niels Doorn, Ph.D. student in Computer Science Education

 My name is Niels Doorn, I work at [NHL Stenden University of Applied Sciences](https://nhlstenden.com) as a team leader / lecturer / researcher at the Informatics program in Emmen, The Netherlands.
-I am a Ph.D. student at the [Open Universiteit](https://ou.nl), and this website is about my research into the improving software testing education.
+I am a Ph.D. student at the [Open Universiteit](https://ou.nl), and this website is about my CSEd research into the improving software testing education.

 ### Orcid